Radiation beaming in the quantum regime

-\Cref{fig:ps-c,fig:ps-d} give the root mean square $\theta_\perp$ of all photons, and only those photons with $\omega' = 1$~MeV, as a function of peak intensity, with all other parameters fixed.
-Both are in reasonable agreement with our theoretical predictions \cref{eq:PhotonDivergence,eq:EnergyResolvedAngle}, setting $\chi = 2\gamma_0 a_0 \omega /m$ and $\gamma = \gamma_0$ in the first of these.
-Note that it is possible for $\delta_\gamma > \delta_0$ even if emission is assumed to be collinear, because the decelerated electrons are ponderomotively expelled from the focal spot in the perpendicular direction.
+\Cref{fig:ps-c,fig:ps-d} give the energy-weighted rms $\theta_y$ of all photons, and only those photons with $\omega' = 1$~MeV, as a function of peak intensity, with all other parameters fixed.
+Both are in reasonable agreement with our theoretical predictions \cref{eq:PhotonDivergence,eq:EnergyResolvedAngle}, setting $\chi = 2\gamma_0 a_0 \omega /m$ and $\gamma = \gamma_0$ in the former.
+Note that it is possible for $\delta_\gamma > \delta_0$ even if emission is assumed to be collinear, because the decelerated electrons are ponderomotively expelled from the focal spot in both the $x$- and $y$-directions.
 In principle, the radiation beaming is also evident in the plane of polarization.
 However, if $a_0 \gg 1$, the angular extent of the radiation in this direction is dominated by the $a_0/\gamma$ contribution of the electron's oscillation.

 The range of photon energies where inclusion of the beaming is essential can be estimated as the range for which the typical emission angle is between two and ten times the global average $\sim 1/\gamma$.
-Using our earlier result, \cref{eq:EnergyResolvedAngle}, this is $\chi/870 \lesssim u \lesssim \chi/7$.
-(Note that the lower limit is above the threshold of validity of the LCFA~\cite{dipiazza.pra.2018,blackburn.pop.2018}, $\omega'/(\gamma m) > 2\chi/a_0^3$, if $a_0 \gtrsim 10$ as we have here.)
+Using our earlier result, \cref{eq:EnergyResolvedAngle}, this is $\chi/870 \lesssim u \lesssim \chi/7$, where $\omega'/(\gamma m) = u/(1+u)$.
 For the parameters used in \cref{fig:PhotonSpectra}, this corresponds to photons with energies from 0.1 to a few MeV.
 Even though they individually contribute little to the total energy loss, such photons are emitted in far greater numbers than their higher energy counterparts.
 As discussed in \cref{sec:Comparison}, simulations based on the LCFA tend to overestimate the yield of low-energy photons; thus we validate the results shown in \cref{fig:PhotonSpectra} against simulations in which photons with formation length $L_f > \lambda/10$ are discarded.
 This reduces the number of 1-MeV photons by 40\%, but the additional broadening at this energy due to the finite beaming (\cref{fig:ps-b}) and the total energy radiated per unit solid angle (\cref{fig:ps-a}) are unchanged.
 Similarly, the angular widths given in \cref{fig:ps-b,fig:ps-d} are unchanged to within 5\%.